Last Updated: 11 February 2022

 When it happens, we will be the first to let you know.
 Stay tuned.

 But for now, we are sorry to say that your tariff will increase again in…

 Should I be switching away from the Bulb Energy Standard Tariff to a fixed energy tariff?

 Right now, you do not have much of a choice as there is no functioning energy switching market.
 But even if there was, we would recommend that you stay put.
 The current price of the Bulb Energy Standard Tariff is such that there are no alternative energy tariffs that come even remotely close on price.
 However, we expect things to change for the better in the coming weeks and months, and we will update this page as soon as that happens

-If you would like to know when energy switching returns, so that you can cut your energy bills by switching energy supplier, then please do one or more of the following.
+If you would like to know when some normality returns to the market, and energy switching once again allows you to cut your energy bills, then do one or more of the following.
 Sign up to our newsletter (in the footer of this page), check our home page from time to time for updates, or follow us on Twitter